Catherine Hoggle found incompetent to stand trial by Montgomery County judge

 MONTGOMERY COUNTY, Md.
 (FOX 5 DC) - A judge has ruled that a Montgomery County mother charged in the murder of her two children is not competent to stand trial and the charges against her will be dismissed.

-In September 2014, Catherine Hoggle was the last person to see her two youngest children – then 3-year-old Sarah and 2-year-old Jacob.
+In September 2014, Catherine Hoggle was the last person to see her two youngest children – then 3-year-old Sarah and 2-year-old Jacob alive.
 She also disappeared but was found and arrested on misdemeanor charges.

 READ MORE: Still no answers 8 years after Hoggle children last seen with mother in Montgomery County